Triangulated categories of relative 1-motives: Motivic -structures

 \end{prop} \begin{proof} Let $r:Z_{\red}\ra Z$ be the canonical closed immersion.
 Localisation implies that $\id\simeq r_* r^*$.
 Since $r^*$ preserves $\JG$ by Lemma~\ref{lem:gen_ops}, we see that it is enough to show the property for $i\circ r$.
 We can thus assume $Z$ reduced.

 We proceed by induction on the dimension of $Z$.
 If $\dim(Z)=0$, because $Z$ is reduced, it is a disjoint union of closed points of $S$.
-Then $i_*$ is canonically the direct sum of the corresponding push-forwards for each point, so we can assume that $Z$ is a single closed point $s\in S$.
+Then $i_*$ is canonically the direct sum of the corresponding push-forwards, so we can assume that $Z$ is a single closed point $s\in S$.